Calculate interest penalty on delayed payments to Micro, Small & Medium Enterprises under MSME Act 2006.

 Buyer must raise dispute within 15 days of invoice receipt.
 If no dispute raised, 45-day clock starts ticking.
 MSME can file complaint with MSME Samadhaan portal.

 MSME can file complaint on msmesamadhaan.gov.in portal.
-MSEFC (Micro & Small Enterprises Facilitation Council) will resolve within 90 days.
+MSEFC will resolve within 90 days.
 No court fees required.